 For the past several reporting periods, and again this year at the direction of the MPUC, the utilities subject to the RES have provided a Gap Analysis.
 A Gap Analysis is an estimate of how many more megawatts of renewable generating capacity a utility will require beyond what is presently available to meet an upcoming RES milestone of a certain percentage of retail sales from renewables.
 Generally, the Gap Analysis shows that the utilities are in compliance with present standards and expect to have enough generation and transmission to meet RES milestones through 2020, although demands of neighboring states for renewable energy will undoubtedly affect what resources will be required.

 Chapter 8 also provides a brief summary of the information a number of the utilities just submitted to the MPUC pursuant to a statute that requires annual reporting regarding compliance with upcoming solar energy standards.

 MPUC Process.
 Upon receipt of this Report, the Minnesota Public Utilities Commission will solicit comments from the Department of Commerce, interested parties, and the general public about the Report.
 Any person interested in commenting on the Report or following the comments of others should check the efiling docket for this matter or in some other manner contact the Public Utilities Commission.
-The Docket Number is E999/M-15-439.
+The Docket Number is E999/M-17-377.
 The precise schedule for filing comments is established by the MPUC rules relating to the biennial reporting process.
 Minn.
-Rules Chapter 7848.
-It is anticipated that the MPUC will make a final decision on the 2015 Biennial Transmission Projects Report in May 2016.
+Rule Chapter 7848.
+It is anticipated that the MPUC will make a final decision on the 2017 Biennial Transmission Projects Report in May 2018.